bbaugher/serf/README.md

 An [event handler](http://www.serfdom.io/docs/agent/event-handlers.html) is a script that is run when the Serf agent recieves an event (member-join, member-leave, member-failed, or user).

 You can configure an event handler via the attribute `node["serf"]["event_handlers"]`.
-The format for configuring an event handler throught the serf cookbook is,
+The format of the `event_handlers` attribute is the following,

+    [
       {
         "url" : "URL", # REQUIRED
         "event_type" : "EVENT_TYPE" #OPTIONAL
-    }
+      },
+      ...
+    ]

+Chef will download the event handler and ensure it stays up to date.
+It will also add it to the serf agent's list of event handlers.
+Each event handler must have a unique name.

 The `event_type` value filters the event handler for certain events.
 Use [this doc](http://www.serfdom.io/docs/agent/event-handlers.html) to figure out the `event_type` you need.